Preconception health – improve outcomes for families and babies

 • Built partnerships with voluntary sector organisation and community groups to co-design support for those at higher risk of health inequalities

-Over the autumn we visited three children centres and family hubs aiming to listen to families with young children about their preconception journey and experiences.
+Over the last seven months we visited a number of community hubs, colleges aiming to listen to families with young children, young people, mums about their preconception journey and experiences.

 Key insights: